filecoin-project/motion/README.md

 SINGULARITY_CONTENT_PROVIDER_DOMAIN=
 ```

-Again, work with your Motion account manager to choose your storage providers, obtain a wallet, and for assistance setting up your server to expose a port for data transfers publicly on your server.
+Again, you could open an issue if you need assistance setting up your wallet, your server to expose a port for data transfers publicly on your server.

 As needed, you can also set additional values in your motion `.env`` file for more custom configurations.